CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/README.md

    <img src="https://github.com/CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/assets/27991883/bf56016a-8e50-40ff-a6d5-5b6c8bd20ce4" width=350>
 </p>

 - In each of these folders, there is an ome.tif file for each channel image and a folder with an xml file containing the metadata relevant for this particular image.
+Note that beyond the storage of metadata in that folder, there are also all metadata converted and written into OME XML annotations stored in the .ome.tif files itself.
 <p align="center">
    <img src="https://github.com/CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/assets/27991883/f9c087ae-0c2e-4a06-9008-7a0ee1a93f34" width=500>
 </p>